 CLARK

-Now you can watch the series "Clark" on Netflix.
-It is an unbelievable story of Clark Olofsson, the controversial criminal who inspired the term "Stockholm syndrome."
-Based on his truths and lies.
+The series "Clark" now available on Netflix.
+It tells the incredible story of Clark Olofsson, the controversial criminal who inspired the concept of Stockholm syndrome.
+Based on his own (un)truths.